 Example B. \$20 worth of deal certificates are issued to Purchaser by Third Party for \$10.
 Purchaser is issued two \$10 deal certificates by Third Party for a specific seller.
 The two \$10 deal certificates do not disclose the amount paid by Purchaser for each deal certificate.
 Purchaser presents \$20 of taxable items to the seller and tenders the two \$10 deal certificates to pay for the items.
 Since the amount paid by Purchaser to Third Party is not disclosed on the face of the deal certificate, the deal certificate is not a "voucher."
-If the seller can substantiate the amount Purchaser paid to Third Party for the deal certificates, the member state would only require the seller to charge sales tax on the amount Purchaser paid for the deal certificates, regardless of the value of the certificates.
+If the seller can substantiate the amount Purchaser paid to Third Party for the deal certificates, the member state would only require the seller to charge sales tax on the amount Purchaser paid for the deal certificates.